Forté Foundation

 UNIVERSITY OF CHICAGO BOOTH SCHOOL OF BUSINESS

-Chicago Booth students also partner with the MBA Career Services, Dean of Students, Admissions and Alumni Affairs Offices to host a variety of activities for our students and alumnae.
-The student group that partners with CWIBAN, Chicago Women in Business (CWIB) is one of the largest at Chicago Booth.
-CWIB hosts many events, including the CWIB Fall Conference, the Women’s dinner each spring, as well as dozens of activities throughout the year featuring speakers, career fairs, mentoring opportunities, community service functions and social/networking events.
+Chicago Booth students also partner with the Career Services, Student Events and Programs, Admissions and Alumni Affairs Offices to host a variety of activities for our students and alumnae.
+Chicago Women in Business (CWiB) is one of the largest student groups at Chicago Booth.
+CWiB hosts many events, including the CWiB Fall Conference, the spring dinner, and dozens of activities throughout the year featuring speakers, career fairs, mentoring opportunities, community service functions and social/networking events.

 Scholarships for women are an integral part of recognizing excellence among Chicago Booth applicants and students.
-The Chicago Fellowships for Women—including the Robert W. Baird, Forté Foundation, and Herman Family Fellowships—are part of the Chicago Booth's commitment with global corporations and private donors to provide tuition scholarships specifically to women.
-“This program is about lowering the obstacles—both financially and in terms of career progression—for women who want to pursue an MBA at Chicago,” Dean Edward A. Snyder said.
-Our Fellowships for Women go beyond the usual scholarship model, which begins and ends with tuition support.
-We also focus on mentoring; individual development and career options; and corporate access.
+Chicago Booth offers several fellowships for women—including the Robert W. Baird, Forté Foundation, and Herman Family Fellowships—that are part of Chicago Booth's commitment , in cooperation with global corporations and private donors, to provide tuition scholarships specifically to women.
+Our fellowships go beyond the usual scholarship model, which typically begins and ends with tuition support; we also focus on mentoring, individual development and career options, and corporate access.

-To learn more about Chicago Booth, the Full-Time MBA program, and events for women in the business community, please visit our website at www.ChicagoBooth.edu/fulltime
+To learn more about Chicago Booth, the Full-Time MBA program, and events for women, please visit our website at www.chicagobooth.edu.
+Engage with us further by attending any of our worldwide events, reading our Admissions blog, or participating in on online chat.

 UC Berkeley Haas School of Business